Registration Now Open

 Adult mentorship is by far the biggest asset of Y Achievers.
 Adult Achievers provide an invaluable connection between the corporate world and the local community by developing and conducting programming that allows participants to become linked to education, business and industry.

-Achievers is a national college and career readiness program, delivered by the Y, which supports students in setting and reaching higher education and career goals.
+Achievers is a national college and career readiness program, delivered by the Y, that supports students in setting and reaching higher education and career goals.
 Today, there are more than 300 Y Achievers programs operating across the country.
 The program is geared toward first-generation college students and minorities and is delivered through workshops, college tours, Toastmasters, STEM, and more.
-Currently, students from 49 different high schools throughout the Greater-Cincinnati region are being served.
+Currently, students from 49 different high schools throughout the Greater Cincinnati region are being served.

-35-40% of stundents who enroll in college drop out in the first semester
+- 35-40% of students who enroll in college drop out in the first semester

-For African-American and Hispanic students, the graduation rate is 71%
+- For African-American and Hispanic students, the graduation rate is less than 75%

-36% of Cincinnati residents, 25 years older, have some college or earned a bachelor’s or associate degree
+- 36% of Cincinnati residents 25 years older have some college or earned a bachelor’s or associate’s degree

-Among students who do graduate, one-third need remedial courses in college and far too few go on to earn a college degree.
+- Among students who do graduate, 1/3 need remedial courses in college and far too few go on to earn a college degree

-Through a multifaceted approach, Y Achievers incorporates the engagement framework of Core Program Components, The Five Pillars, and the Y Achievers Curriculum which is based upon University of Chicago’s 6to16™.
+Through a multifaceted approach, Y Achievers incorporates the engagement framework of Core Program Components, the Five Pillars, and the Y Achievers Curriculum, based on the University of Chicago’s 6to16™.

-After going through the program, students graduate high school and are prepared to enter college.
+After going through the program, students are prepared to enter college.
 Some of the outcomes are as follows:

-• 80% enrolled in higher education after high school
+- 80% enroll in higher education after high school